jamesshore/automatopia/readme.md

 Automatopia
 ===========

-This repository contains build and test automation for JavaScript projects.
+This repository contains build and test automation for JavaScript applications.
 It's intended as a starting point for your own JavaScript projects.
 It includes:

 * Automated build (using Jake) with:
 	* Linting (using JSHint)